WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ### Unlock Plans Configuration

-Unlock plans are defined in the "Open Voyage Unlockable Planner".
+Unlock plans are defined in the "Open Voyage Unlockable Planner" of AutoRetainer.
 Here's an example of how to configure them:

 ```lua
 local unlock_plans = {